WDRshadow/ITRL-Convert/README.md

 ```bash
 run/streamming start [-delay <time_ms>] [-hmi] [-p_hmi]
 ```
 For the parameters, please refer to `run/streamming -h`.
+You can check the log in `run/logs/`.

 Once the stream is started, you can view it FleetMQ Web app by navigating to `https://app.fleetmq.com` and logging in with your credentials.
 The stream will be available under the "Streams" section.